istio/istio.io/_blog/2018/egress-https.md

 Good news is that our application did not crash.
 With a good microservice design we do not have **failure propagation**.
 In our case the failing _details_ microservice does not cause the _productpage_ microservice to fail.
 Most of the functionality of the application is still provided despite the failure in the _details_ microservice.
 We have **graceful service degradation**: as you can see, the reviews and the ratings are displayed correctly, and the application is still useful.

 Hmm, so what might have gone wrong?
 Ah...
 The answer is that I forgot to enable traffic from inside the mesh to an external service, in this case to the Google Books web service.
 By default, the Istio sidecar proxies ([Envoy proxies](https://www.envoyproxy.io)) block all the traffic to the outside of the cluster.
-To enable such traffic, we have to define an [Egress Rule]({{home}}/docs/reference/config/traffic-rules/egress-rules.html).
+To enable such traffic, we must define an [Egress Rule]({{home}}/docs/reference/config/traffic-rules/egress-rules.html).

 ### Egress Rule for Google Books Web Service
 No worries, let's define an **Egress Rule** and fix our application.